janflyborg/gobuildall/README.md

 It will build every package and test in your current working directory.

-Install it with `go get github.com/janflyborg/gobuildall` and add it as a shortcut to your IDE of choice.
+Install with `go get github.com/janflyborg/gobuildall` and add it as a shortcut to your IDE of choice.